dominikahynkova/01-character-description/08-summary-details/08-summary-details.md

 Company mostly produce craft cider using traditional methods.
 It owns firt Cider pub in Czech republic.

 ### Current visual style
 The main problem of the current visual style is its inconsistency.
 The company uses different logos and different label designs for each flavor.
 This raises several problems.
 For customers, this company is not very recognizable in the competition and is difficult to remember.
+Personally, I don't think current labels are very attractive.

 ![current labels of Cider Bohemia.](img/current_labels.png) `Current labels of Cider Bohemia`